The best dandruff shampoo for men controls flakes, oil production, and itchiness without completely drying out your hair.

 As the first stage for tackling dandruff, men are recommended to use a medicated shampoo over the counter with one of the following ingredients:

-Coal tar dandruff shampoos tend to have a darker, thicker formula and strong scent, which can lead to discoloration if you have blonde, gray, or light-colored hair and increased scalp sensitivity in sunlight.
+Coal tar is one of the best dandruff shampoos for men.
+It tends to have a darker, thicker formula and strong scent, which can lead to discoloration if you have blonde, gray, or light-colored hair and increased scalp sensitivity in sunlight.
 These shampoos aren’t antifungal but instead slow the rate of your scalp shedding skin cells, and so controls the pace that dandruff forms.
 Currently, Neutrogena T/Gel is one of the popular coal tar-based formulas out there.

 An ingredient commonly found in over-the-counter acne products, salicylic acid has a similar effect when going after scale and buildup on your scalp, in turn reducing flaking.
-Yet, just as with acne products, salicylic acid dandruff shampoos can get the job done – or lead to more dryness and flaking.
+Yet, just as with acne products, some of the best dandruff shampoos for men have salicylic acid which gets the job done – or can lead to more dryness and flaking.
 Popular solutions include Neutrogena T/Sal and P&S and may also offer patients living with scalp psoriasis some relief.

 Selenium sulfide works as an antifungal agent to control the fungus on your scalp and reduce the buildup of skin cells and subsequent flaking.
 An ingredient in Head & Shoulders Intensive and Selsun Blue formulas, selenium sulfide shampoo also have potential to discolor light or dyed hair.